 Support for Helpers: Three Stages of Care

-Support service providers to disaster victims, such as civil servants and medical personnel, are often in positions to closely witness the agony of the disaster victims and tend to feel helpless or guilty as no immediate solutions are available.
+Support service providers to affected people, such as civil servants and medical personnel, are often in positions to closely witness the agony of the affected people and tend to feel helpless or guilty as no immediate solutions are available.

 To provide psychological care to them, support within respective organizations they belong to is the most important and such support would help maintain the stability and constancy of the organizations.
 However, in Fukushima Prefecture, issues to be handled are too wide-ranging, long-term, and complex to find goals or processes for their solutions, so it is difficult to provide support solely by respective organizations.